-Designed to prepare school counselors (student personnel services) for secondary and elementary schools, this program specifically has been approved for certification by the New Jersey State Board of Education and meets the certification requirements in most other states including Pennsylvania and New York.
+Designed to prepare school counselors for secondary and elementary schools, this program specifically has been approved for certification by the New Jersey State Board of Education and meets the certification requirements in most other states including Pennsylvania and New York.
 The program's emphasis is on developmental counseling.